Hyperspectral and multispectral image fusion with arbitrary resolution through self-supervised representations: Experiments and Analysis

 3) Evaluation metrics: Four distinct quantitative metrics are employed to assess the efficacy of fusion results, where ground truth (GT) is given.
 These metrics include the mean structured similarity (MSSIM), an extension of SSIM to assess HSI quality by averaging across all spectral bands; mean peak signal-to-noise ratio (MPSNR), which is calculated as the average PSNR across all bands extended for HSI; the spectral angle mapper (SAM) index; and the relative global dimension error (ERGAS) index.

 4) Hyperparameters of CLoRF: For all tasks, both the spatial-INR and spectral-INR adopt the SIREN network with an initial network parameter $\omega_0=30$.
-The spatial-INR has 5 hidden layers with a size of 512, while the spectral-INR has 2 hidden layers with a size of 128 (In Indian Pines, the spatial-MLP has 3 hidden layers with a size of 512, while the spectral-MLP also has 3 hidden layers with a size of 256).
-The learning rate is set to 3e-5, and the training epochs are fixed to 30000.
+The spatial-INR has 5 hidden layers with a size of 512, while the spectral-INR has 2 hidden layers with a size of 128 (In Indian Pines, the spatial-MLP has 3 hidden layers with a size of 512, while the spectral-MLP also has 3 hidden layers with a size of 256). {Spatial-INR and spectral-INR are jointly optimized based on the loss function \ref{eq:optim}, using the Adam optimizer for optimization.} The learning rate is set to 3e-5, and the training epochs are fixed to 30000.
 An early stopping strategy is implemented to prevent overfitting for all datasets.
 Furthermore, the hyperparameters are summarized in Table~\ref{hyperpara}.